rwieruch/blog_robinwieruch_content/gentle-introduction-higher-order-components.md

     : <Component { ...props } />
 {{< /highlight >}}

 The component returns nothing or the input component.
 Such a type, nothing or value, is called Maybe (or Option) in functional programming.
 After knowing this, you could call the higher order component `withMaybe`.
-It would follow functional programming naming conventions.
+Even though the HOC is not an explicit type, it would use the naming convention of FP to make it simple to understand.

 {{< highlight javascript "hl_lines=1" >}}
 const withMaybe = (conditionalRenderingFn) => (Component) => (props) =>